defi-wonderland/solidity-exporter-action/README.md

 ## Example

-Interface Exporter Action generates a NPM package with your interfaces ABIs:
+Interface Exporter Action generates an NPM package with your interfaces ABIs:

 ```yaml
 - name: Use Node.js